kourge/ordering/README.md

 - `join` takes multiple comparators and combines them into a single one.
 If two elements are considered equal by the first one, the second one is used, and so on.
+- `ranking` takes an array of primitive values or a scoring function and generates a comparator that sorts those values in the desired order.

 ```js
 import {byString, byNumber, join} from '@kourge/ordering/comparator';